16 May – An uneasy match

 Archduchess Maria Christina, the fourth daughter of Maria Theresa, was born on 13 May 1742, exactly on her mother’s 25th birthday.
 From an early age, Maria Christina showed a talent for drawing, and many of her works are still on display at Schönbrunn Palace.
 She also loved carriage rides and often drove the horses herself […]

-11 May – An archduke with too many talents to stay idle
+11 May – Too many talents to stay idle

 Archduke Johann passed away on 11 May 1859.
 He was the ninth son of Emperor Leopold II and Empress Maria Luisa of Spain, and the younger brother of Emperor Francis II.
 Born in Florence in 1782, during his parents’ rule over the Duchy of Tuscany, he received an exemplary education in languages, history, and geography. […]